I wonder where that one goes?

 We figured that if we were having this much fun then others would too.
 So dots were connected, weird ideas refined, and we came up with a name we thought summed things up.

-Marty started out on the gravel by making a gravel bike out of his 20 year old hardtail 26er.
-That bike worked pretty well (ask him about it if you’re thinking of doing the same) and he spent plenty of time on it exploring Beechworth’s backroads and lanes.
-He now rides a Curve Kevin and frequently hops on the Gravelmob hire fleet Bombtracks too – in the name of product testing of course.
+Marty started out on the gravel by making a 700c gravel bike out of his 20 year old hardtail 26er.
+That bike worked pretty well (ask him about it if you’re thinking of doing the same) and he spent plenty of time exploring Beechworth’s backroads and lanes on it.
+He now rides a steel Curve Grovel V2 and frequently hops on the Gravelmob hire fleet Bombtracks too – in the name of product testing of course.
 Marty’s ideal day is a morning lap of the Beechworth MTB park, followed by brekky in town and a quick spin out to Stanley on the roadie, then lunch at a cafe in town and a long arvo gravel ride ending at Bridge Road Brewers.
 Fortunately he lives in the High Country, where that sort of day is possible…

 Ian’s happiest getting lost in the bush, on bike or foot – and talking about it afterwards over a coffee or beer.
 He dreams of epic bikepacking adventures around the world, but the reality of a young family means more modest local trips for now, and sometimes dragging the kids along for the ride.
 Ian’s current bikes include a humble but very capable Giant TCX running some bigger rubber and gearing, and a Rocky Mountain Element MTB.
 Next in line?
 Either a steel framed hardtail for bikepacking adventures, or a gravel bike upgrade.
 But really he just wants more time to ride, whatever the bike.

 We love a good bikepacking trip and, like all good bikepackers, we learn something new about our kit (and ourselves) every time we set out.
 You can expect bikepacking equipment hire and trips to become part of the Gravelmob world in the not too distant future…